niqbal996/Indoor_robot_navigation/README.md

 # Indoor robot navigation
-Door finder robot turns and scans the room for door images and if it has well trained neural network trained for that room, it will move towards the door.
+The robot scans the room for door archways and locks onto that to exit the room autonomously.
+The robot functions using object detection approach with a basic LeNet model on 480p SD resolution images.

+## Installation and hardware
+* If you are using the Roomba vacuum cleaner as a robot, then you need to make a [serial interface](https://makezine.com/2008/02/29/how-to-make-a-roomba-seri/) for communicating with Raspberry PI.
+* Install tensorflow and python3 on Raspberry Pi.

 ## Record training data
 1. Record 640*480 resolution videos from the room.